Ronald W. Staudt

-Professor Staudt is a fellow, board member and president of the College of Law Practice Management.
-He serves on many boards and committees that promote technology solutions to access to justice problems, including the ABA Law Practice Management Section's E-Lawyering Task Force, the advisory council of the ABA Standing Committee on the Delivery of Legal Services, the Chicago Bar Foundation's Justice Entrepreneurs Project and its Pro Se Advisory Committee, the Illinois Supreme Court Commission on Access to Justice, and the Law Help Interactive's advisory board.
+Professor Staudt is a fellow, board member and president (2012–14) of the College of Law Practice Management.
+He has served on many boards and committees that promote technology solutions to access to justice problems, including the ABA's E-Lawyering Task Force, Law Help Interactive's advisory board, the advisory council of the ABA Standing Committee on the Delivery of Legal Services, the Chicago Bar Foundation's Justice Entrepreneurs Project and its Pro Se Advisory Committee, the ABA Legal Access Job Corps Task Force (2013–14), and currently the ABA Commission on the Future of Legal Services.